Post-Judgment Enforcement Lawyers in Chesterfield

 In matters that involve non-payment of child support or maintenance, a party may file with the court an income withholding that is sent to the non-payor’s employer to withhold money from the non-payor’s wages.
 In some circumstances for the collection of a judgment for a party to pay money, a party may file a request for a seizure order against the non-payor’s personal property.

 When attempting to enforce a judgment against a problematic opposing party, seeking the assistance of an experienced law firm is essential.
-At the Galmiche Law Firm, P.C. we have for over 34 years enforced judgments for our clients.
+At the Galmiche Law Firm, P.C. we have 35 years enforced judgments for our clients.